Summary

 If you have a home business, that could help decrease your payments.
 You could write off parts of your homeowners insurance premium payments as a business or self-employed tax deduction.

-Let’s get the bad news out of the way first: if you work remotely for a company in a salaried or hourly position, you don’t qualify for this.
+Let’s get the bad news out of the way first.
+If you work remotely for a company in a salaried or hourly position, you don’t qualify for this.
 So, if you fill out a W-2 when filing your yearly taxes, your homeowners insurance is not deductible.

 But what about freelancers?
 What about running a small business out of your home?